EliteAvocado/openstack-front-end/README.md

-# Openstack Front-End
+# Openstack Front-End with Server-Client Architecture

-A [frontend for Openstack](./gui) using Nana and TinyXML2, as well as a [server](./server) [client](./client) architecture using Boost Asio and MySQL.
+A [frontend](./gui) for Openstack using Nana and TinyXML2, as well as a [server](./server)-[client](./client) architecture using Boost Asio and MySQL.

-It allows the connection to multiple virtual machines that are managed using OpenStack.
+It allows the user to connect to multiple virtual machines that are managed via OpenStack.

 # Disclaimer